Good Friends Charlotte is a women’s organization supporting individuals and families with financial resources to improve lives and inspire hope.

 The goal at each luncheon is to communicate with Good Friends members and guests what is happening throughout the year.
 The central theme revolves around love, hope, and compassion.
 The festive holiday theme is joyful, non-denominational, and open to all women.

-Since our inception, we have raised over $3,000,000 which we have contributed to the Mecklenburg County community.
-We hope you will help us continue this tradition by joining us and making a difference for those who are less fortunate and need a hand from a Good Friend.
+Since our inception, we have raised over $3,000,000 which we have contributed to our community.
+We hope you will help us continue this tradition by joining us to help our neighbors in need.

 It began in 1987 when four good friends put their heads together over lunch.
 Catherine Browning, Alice Folger, Sally Saussy, and Patty Norman assembled a diverse group of women to serve as the convening committee of what would become known as Good Friends.
 Good Friends was modeled after Good Fellows, an organization of men who have met every December since 1917.
 Like Good Friends, they raise funds for those who need help and have exhausted all other agencies and resources.
 To hear Catherine Browning tell the story is quite amazing… she said that Colonel Pease said, “There’s no WAY you women can raise money like what we do.”
 Well, that is ALL they needed to hear!